sclavijosuero/wick-a11y/README.md

 - **Configurable**:
   - Customize to include specific impact levels (severities), rules, and guidelines.
-  - You can separately configure impact levels that will cause the test to fail from those that will serve only as a warning, providing detailed information **(NEW in v1.4.0)**.
+  - You can separately configure impact levels that will cause the test to fail from those that will serve only as a warning, providing detailed information.

-- **Summary of Violations**:  Provides a summary for each test in the Cypress Log, detailing accessibility violations categorized by their severity **(NEW in v1.2.0)**.
+- **Summary of Violations**:  Provides a summary for each test in the Cypress Log, detailing accessibility violations categorized by their severity.

 - **Detailed Violation Information**:
   - Displays violations details in the Cypress log and browser console.
   - Graphically shows affected DOM elements on the page, enclosing them in a colored box based on severity.
+  - Uses data-cy, data-testid, data-test, data-qa, and data-test-id selectors for accessibility violations when available **(NEW in v2.3.0)**.

 - **Custom Styling**: Supports custom styling for accessibility issues based on severity level at the test level.